Skip to main content

-AWS IMAGINE Grant Resources & FAQs
+AWS Imagine Grant Resources & FAQs

-• Organizations with annual budgets of any size may apply for this program.
-AWS welcomes all causes and mission areas to apply, including nonprofit healthcare providers and credit unions.
-Educational institutions and select healthcare institutions are excluded.
-These institutions are currently outside of the AWS IMAGINE Grant priority funding areas.
+Nonprofit organizations based in Canada with a CRA-registered charitable organization number (a unique 9-digit Business Number (BN), often followed by a program identifier like RR0001) are eligible to apply.
+Organizations with annual budgets of any size may apply for this program.
+AWS welcomes all causes and mission areas to apply.
+Educational institutions are excluded at this time as they are currently outside of the AWS Imagine Grant priority funding areas..

 No. Each organization may only submit one application per award cycle.

-No. At the time of round one application, please select which category best fits your organizational goals.
+No. At the time of Round One application, please select which category best fits your organizational goals.

 An internal AWS adjudication panel will review project proposals.
 We anticipate communicating the results per the application calendar.
 We will communicate the decision to the proposal contact listed on each submission.
 We expect the proposal contact to notify their organization about award decisions and administrative requirements.
 If your proposal contact changes throughout the application process, please communicate that change to us at awsimaginegrant@amazon.com.